 Both the buyer and seller want the closing to go smoothly.
-The buyer wants the keys to house, wants a quality house, wants a house with clear title, and wants enough cash back to be able to focus on enjoying the home.
+The buyer wants the keys to the house, wants a quality house, wants a house with a clear title, and wants enough cashback to be able to focus on enjoying the home.
 The seller wants to maximize the amount he/she gets for selling the home and wants to be reasonably assured that there won’t be any legal issues that arise after the real estate statement.

 With proper preparation, many of the problems that can arise at settlement can be avoided.
 Experienced lawyers for both the buyers and sellers generally work with the title company to avoid or minimize the problems that can arise at the real estate settlement.
 Some of the many problems that can arise even with the best of planning include the following:

 Buyers should inspect the house, condo, duplex, or whatever type of home they’re considering buying before they sign the agreement of sale.
 The agreement of sale should also be conditioned on the right to make a final inspection before settlement.
 Professional home inspectors can discover many defects such as plumbing, electricity, roofing, and other defects at the inspection.
 If new problems appear, then estimates need to be made on the cost to repair the problem.
 Licensed and certified professionals should perform estimates.